noir-lang/docs/versioned_docs/version-0.5.1/modules_packages_crates/dependencies.md

 use dep::ecrecover;
 ```

-See the [merkle proof example](../examples/merkle-proof) for how to use it in the file.

 You can also import only the specific parts of dependency that you want to use.
 For example,
 demonstrated in the
 [elliptic curve example](../standard_library/cryptographic_primitives/ec_primitives#examples), you